 How long should my proposal be and what should it include?

 Please follow the instructions provided in the online portal and maintain the word/page limits strictly.
-Your proposal may not be evaluated if the word/page limits are exceeded.

 Can I submit a project that is already under consideration for publication?